 GST Rates- Tax Slabs Explained

-The government has proposed a 4-tier tax structure under 4 slabs of 5%, 12%, 18% and 28% for all the goods and services.
-Read on to know what all goods and services are tax-free and taxable items would be taxed under the following slabs:
+The government has proposed a 4-Tier tax structure under 4 slabs of 5%, 12%, 18% and 28% for all the goods and services.
+Read on to know regarding various goods and services, whether they are tax-free or taxable under the following slabs:

 1) 0% (No Tax Slab)

-On items like fresh meat, Jute, fish chicken, milk, eggs, curd, butter milk, fresh fruits and vegetables, natural honey, besan, flour, salt, bread, sindoor, prasad, bindi, stamps, printed books, judicial papers, handloom, Bones and horn cores, newspapers, bone meal, bangles, bone grist, etc.; hoof meal, Cereal grains hulled, horn meal, Salt- all types, Palmyra jaggery, Kajal etc. no tax would be applicable.
-Also certain services would be exempted under GST such as grandfathering services, lodges and hotels having tariff below Rs.
-1,000.
-A nominal rate of 0.25% would be applicable on semi-precious and rough stones.
+Fresh meat, jute, fish chicken, milk, eggs, curd, butter milk, fresh fruits and vegetables, natural honey, besan, flour, salt, bread, sindoor, prasad, bindi, stamps, printed books, judicial papers, handloom, bones and horn cores, newspapers, bangles, bone grist, etc.; hoof meal, cereal grains hulled, horn meal, salt-all types, palmyra jaggery, kajal, etc.

 2) 5% Tax Slab

-5% tax would be applicable on goods such as apparel below Rs 1,000, fish fillet, footwear below Rs 500, packaged food items, skimmed milk powder, cream, branded paneer, coffee, tea, frozen vegetables, spices, rusk, pizza bread, kerosene, coal, sabudana, lifeboats, medicines, stent, Cashew nut, Raisin, Cashew nut in shell, Ice and snow, Insulin, Bio gas, Kites, Postage or revenue stamps, first-day covers Agarbatti, stamp-post marks etc. Since petroleum is outside the GST ambit, services using petroleum as their primary input such as transport services (air travel, railways) and small restaurants.
+5% Tax would be applicable on goods such as apparel below Rs.
+1,000, fish fillet and footwear below Rs 500 and packaged food items, skimmed milk powder, cream, branded paneer, coffee, tea, frozen vegetables, spices, rusk, pizza bread, kerosene, coal, sabudana, lifeboats, medicines, stent, cashew nut, raisin, cashew nut in shell, ice and snow, insulin, bio gas, kites, postage or revenue stamps, first-day covers Agarbatti, stamp-post marks etc.

 3) 12% Tax Slab

-Goods such as Apparel above Rs 1,000, cheese, ghee, butter, frozen meat products , packaged dry fruits animal fat, fruit juices, sausage, Ayurvedic medicines, bhujia, namkeen, tooth powder, picture books, colouring books, exercise books and note books, sewing machine, umbrella, ketchup & sauces, cellphones, diagnostic kits and reagents, fertilisers, fish knives, spoons, forks, cake servers, ladles, skimmers, tongs, corrective, spectacles, chess board, playing cards, carom board and other board games would be taxed at the rate of 12%.
-Also, services such as Non-AC hotels, State-run lotteries, Work Contracts, business class air tickets will fall under 12 per cent GST tax slab.
+Goods such as apparel above Rs 1,000, cheese, ghee, butter, frozen meat products, packaged dry fruits animal fat, fruit juices, sausage, Ayurvedic medicines, bhujia, namkeen, tooth powder, picture books, colouring books, exercise books and note books, sewing machine, umbrella, ketchup & sauces, cellphones, diagnostic kits and reagents, fertilisers, fish knives, spoons, forks, cake servers, ladles, skimmers, tongs, corrective, spectacles, chess board, playing cards, carom board and other board games would be taxed at the rate of 12%.
+Also, services such as non-AC hotels, state-run lotteries, business class air tickets will fall under 12% GST tax slab.

 4) 18% Tax Slab

-This slab has maximum goods under it such as footwear costing more than Rs 500, biscuits (All catogories), bidi Patta, flavoured refined sugar, cornflakes, pasta, preserved vegetables, pastries and cakes, jams, soups, sauces, instant food mixes, ice cream, tissues, mineral water, tampons, envelopes, steel products, printed circuits, note books, speakers and monitors, Kajal pencil sticks, camera, Aluminium foil, Weighing Machinery, Headgear and parts thereof, CCTV, Printers Electrical Transformer, Bamboo furniture, Optical Fiber, mayonnaise and salad dressings, swimming pools and padding pools, mixed condiments and mixed seasonings, Curry paste etc. Also services like restaurants inside five-star hotels, AC hotels that serve liquor, room tariffs between Rs 2,500 and Rs 7,500, IT services, telecom services, branded garments and financial services will attract 18 per cent tax under GST.
+This slab has maximum goods under it, such as footwear costing more than Rs 500, biscuits (All categories), bidi patta, flavoured refined sugar, cornflakes, pasta, preserved vegetables, pastries and cakes, jams, soups, sauces, instant food mixes, ice cream, tissues, mineral water, tampons, envelopes, steel products, printed circuits, note books, speakers and monitors, Kajal pencil sticks, camera, aluminium foil, weighing machinery, headgear and parts thereof, CCTV, printers electrical transformer, bamboo furniture, optical fiber, mayonnaise and salad dressings, swimming pools and padding pools, mixed condiments and mixed seasonings, curry paste, etc.

 5) 28% Tax Slab

-Bidis, molasses, chewing gum, waffles and wafers coated with chocolate, chocolate not containing cocoa, pan masala, paint, deodorants, aerated water, shaving creams, hair shampoo, after shave, sunscreen, wallpaper, dye, water heater, ceramic tiles, weighing machine, dishwasher, ATM, washing machine, vacuum cleaner, vending machines, shavers, hair clippers, automobiles, aircraft for personal use, will be charged at the rate of 28 % the highest under GST system.
-For services such as hotels with room tariffs above Rs 7,500, private-run lotteries authorized by the states, 5-star hotels, cinema, race club betting, will attract 28 per cent tax under GST.
+Bidis, molasses, chewing gum, waffles and wafers coated with chocolate, chocolate not containing cocoa, pan masala, paint, deodorants, aerated water, shaving creams, hair shampoo, after shave, sunscreen, wallpaper, dye, water heater, ceramic tiles, weighing machine, dishwasher, ATM, washing machine, vacuum cleaner, vending machines, shavers, hair clippers, automobiles, aircraft for personal use, will be charged at the rate of 28%.

 Also Read : GST Rates List 2019